There are various ways of getting help, including this FAQ.

 bug report: https://github.com/thelfer/tfel/issuesTFEL

-official mail adress to contact the
+official mail address to contact the

-developpers: tfel-contact@cea.fr.We recommend using the forums for general questions, as our answers can hopefully also be of any help to other users.
+developers: tfel-contact@cea.fr.We recommend using the forums for general questions, as our answers can hopefully also be of any help to other users.

 of questions.
 This section describes some of them, but documentation

-about specific part of the TFEL
+about specific parts of the TFEL

 project, such as